DerekStegall/head-first-java-cliffsnotes-example/chapter-3/Chapter-3-Review.md

 ## What are Reference Variables ?

-**Reference Variables** hold bits that represeent a way to access an object.
+**Reference Variables** hold bits that represent a way to access an object.

-(Represent's one and only one object)
+(Represents one and only one object)

 Use the **(.)** dot operator to allow reference variables to use the methods in place for that object.